 Church History: Studies in Christianity and Culture is a quarterly peer-reviewed journal that publishes original research articles and book reviews covering all areas of the history of Christianity and its cultural contexts in all places and times, including its non-Western expressions.
 Specialists and historians of Christianity in general find Church History: Studies in Christianity and Culture an international publication regularly cited throughout the world and an invaluable resource.

-Members of the ASCH can access current and past issues of Church History online by clicking here.
+Members of the ASCH can access current and past issues of Church History online at Cambridge Core.

 To read an article, click on the title and read or download from our Cambridge Core site.

 John Wyclif and the Eucharistic Words of Institution: Context and Aftermath

 Revising the Supernatural: Prospero Lambertini's Reconsideration of the Concept of Miracle

 The Church of England and the Coronation Rite, 1761–1838

 Christ as Yogi: The Jesus of Vivekananda and Modern Hinduism

 David J. Neumann

 Forum on Jon Butler's God in Gotham: The Miracle of Religion in Modern Manhattan - Introductory Remarks